Graham · North-West Highlands

 - Can I bring my dog up Meall Mheinnidh?

-- Is there mobile signal on Meall Mheinnidh?
+- What's mobile reception like on Meall Mheinnidh?

 - No signal anywhere in Letterewe; satellite messenger essential